jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 [doc](https://github.com/haproxy/haproxy/blob/v2.0.0/contrib/prometheus-exporter/README#L44).
 Consider use Prometheus' [haproxy_exporter](https://github.com/prometheus/haproxy_exporter) on very large clusters - Prometheus' implementation reads the CSV from the stats page and converts to the Prometheus syntax outside the haproxy process.
+On the other side the internal exporter supports scope filtering, which should make at least the processing time between csv and prometheus exporter very close if servers are filtered out.
+Make your own tests before choosing between one or the other.
 {{% /alert %}}

 See also: